 Comox Valley Real Estate Market Outlook

-There are opportunities for both sellers and buyers in the current market but buyers should not expect to be successful with low offers that may have been accepted a few years ago.
+There are opportunities for both sellers and buyers in the current market but buyers should not expect to be successful with low offers on Comox Valley luxury homes listings that may have been accepted a few years ago.
 The heart of our market is no longer a buyer’s market.
 Some parts are now favouring sellers and other parts have become more neutral.
 Barring some unforeseen major issue, market prices are poised to increase about 1% to 2% this year and sales are expected to continue to be brisk.

 Published by Brett Cairns